Cantabar/acean/README.md

 Run the app with ```docker-compose up```

 # Misc
-There is a wrapper to run rails commands from inside of the container that exists: ./bin/rails-wrapper.sh This wrapper needs to be run with sudo because it will chown the files to the current user after running any rails command.
+There is a wrapper to run rails commands from inside of the container that exists: ./rails This wrapper needs to have executable permissions.
+Once it does it can be used in place of the normal rails command like so: ./rails routes